GenesisAria/Eart2150-ModularExpansion/README.md

 Mod is built on [2.2.2.1 community patch](https://github.com/InsideEarth2150/Patches) - requires this or newer to work properly<br>
 ⚠️ the files from the mod must have newer modified date than base game & patch files to ensure they work correctly!
-You can use a tool like [BulkFileChanger](https://www.nirsoft.net/utils/bulk_file_changer.html) or [SKTimeStamp](https://tools.stefankueng.com/SKTimeStamp.html) to update Date Modified
+You can use a tool like [BulkFileChanger](https://www.nirsoft.net/utils/bulk_file_changer.html) or [SKTimeStamp](https://tools.stefankueng.com/SKTimeStamp.html) to update Date Modified if necessary

 || There are a great many changes to gameplay!
 A lot of it will be relatively apparent or not difficult to figure out, but i will cover some stuff that may be less obvious but very useful to know